-Just like with us humans, stress can lead to a loss of appetite.
-Have you recently moved house?
+As with us humans, stress can lead to loss of appetite.
+Have you recently moved?
 Have new people or animals moved into your home?
-Have you been out and about a lot?
-Or were you alone or on holiday with your four-legged friend?
-If you can answer "yes" to any of these questions, stress could be the cause of your lack of appetite.
+Do you travel a lot?
+Or were you alone or with your four-legged friend on vacation?
+If you can answer one of these questions with "yes", stress could be the cause of the lack of appetite.

 Diseases can also trigger a loss of appetite.
 Have you noticed any other changes in your dog?
-For example, does he sleep a lot or seem listless?
-If you notice such changes, you should have your dog examined by a vet as soon as possible.
+For example, does he sleep a lot or does he seem listless?
+If you notice such changes, you should have your pet checked out by a veterinarian as soon as possible.

-Digestive problems can also cause your pet to refuse food.
-Problems with peeing or defecating indicate a digestive disorder.
-Typical grass-eating is also a sign of problems in the gastrointestinal tract.
-So, off to the vet!
+Digestive problems can also lead to your four-legged friend refusing his food.
+Problems peeing or defecation indicate a digestive disorder.
+The typical grass eating also speaks for problems in the gastrointestinal tract.
+So off to the vet!

-Frequent food changes can lead to your dog not liking or no longer liking one of the foods and refusing it.
-Try to avoid frequent changes and always take your dog's own food with you when you visit or go on holiday.
+Frequent food changes can mean that your dog does not or no longer taste one of the foods and therefore refuses it.
+Try to avoid frequent changes and always take your own food with you when you visit or go on vacation.

-Do you often give your dog treats, chew bones or the particularly fine food scraps from the table?
-Then perhaps your four-legged friend is simply waiting for a better food offer.
-Why eat the dull food when your mistress or master is about to come round the corner with another pig's ear anyway?
-Exactly!
-If you have such a clever dog at home, one rule helps: First the food, then the goodies!
-Always give treats after feeding or only as a special reward.
+Do you often give your dog treats, chewing bones or particularly tasty leftovers from the table?
+Then maybe your four-legged friend is simply waiting for a better supply of food.
+Why eat the disdainful food when mum or dad will come around the corner with a pig's ear anyway?
+Even!
+If such a clever little fellow lives in your home, one rule will help: First the food, then the goodies!
+Always give treats and co. after feeding or only as a special reward.

-The age of your pelt-nose - puppy, puberty, senior
+Age of your fur nose - puppy, puberty, senior

-Is your dog going through puberty and trying to test you out?
+Is your dog going through puberty and trying to test you?
 Do you have a puppy that is currently going through a change of teeth and is therefore eating less?
-Or is your paw friend already a senior and no longer needs so much food?
-Yes, age also determines your four-legged friend's current feeding habits.
-You can find special food for every age in the shops.
+Or is your paw friend already a senior and doesn't need as much food anymore?
+Yes, age also decides which feeding habits your four-legged friend has at the moment.
+You can find special food for every age on the market.

 Recently received vaccination

-Unfortunately, vaccinations are available for many serious and contagious dog diseases.
-Although these injections have saved the lives of millions of pets over the past 100 years, they sometimes have adverse effects.
+Fortunately, there are vaccines for many serious and contagious canine diseases.
+Although these injections have saved the lives of millions of pets over the past 100 years, they sometimes have undesirable effects as well.
 Most of these are minor and brief, including a temporary loss of appetite in dogs.

 Psychological causes - separation anxiety

-Doesn't your dog chew when he's home alone?
+Does your dog not eat when he's home alone?
 One reason could be separation anxiety.
-Keep an eye on your dog's behaviour.
-If your furry friend goes berserk when left alone, you should look into ways to treat separation anxiety.
-One option would be to give our natural and gentle calming tablets.
+Keep an eye on your dog's behavior.
+If your furry friend freaks out when left alone, you may want to research separation anxiety treatment options.
+One option would be to award our natural and gentle tranquilizers.

-Of course, it could also be that your dog just isn't used to eating when he's home alone - or he's a bit sad when you're away.
+Of course, it could also be that your dog is just not used to eating when he's home alone - or he's a little sad when you're gone.

-5 steps to find out why your dog isn't eating
+5 steps to find out why your dog is not eating

-First, observe your dog's behaviour to check if your dog isn't eating or doesn't want to eat certain foods.
+First, you should observe your dog's behavior to check if your dog isn't eating or doesn't want to eat certain types of food.

-Look to see if your dog is behaving as usual or if there are any changes in the daily routine.
-Also pay attention to your dog's bowel movements and urine.
-If your dog is vomiting, has diarrhoea, is lethargic and dehydrated, talk to a vet.
-If any changes in your dog's behaviour seem suspicious, don't hesitate to see a vet.
-This way, you'll know if there's a problem and get help in no time.
+See if your dog is behaving as usual or if there are any changes in the daily routine.
+Also, keep an eye on your dog's bowel movements and urine.
+If your dog is vomiting, has diarrhea, is lethargic, and dehydrated, talk to a veterinarian.
+If you suspect any changes in your dog's behavior, don't hesitate to see a veterinarian.
+In this way you clarify a possible problem and get help in no time at all.

-If, in addition to a reduced appetite, your dog is hiding, sleeping all day or losing interest in playing and other usual activities, this may be a sign of canine depression.
+If, in addition to a reduced appetite, your dog also hides, sleeps all day, or loses interest in play and other usual activities, it can be a sign of canine depression.

 Step 2 - Check your dog's teeth and body

 Broken, loose or bad teeth or inflamed gums can be a reason why your dog is not eating.
-Examine your dog's body, looking for parasites, changes in coat and skin, and lumps or injuries.
+Examine your dog's body, looking for parasites, changes in the coat and skin, as well as lumps or injuries.
 If you find anything suspicious, don't hesitate to call a vet.

-Step 3 - Check for problems with the food
+Step 3 - Check for problems with the lining

 Check your dog's food.
-You may have accidentally given him the wrong food.
-Make sure there are no problems with the food.
-Check the label for the expiry date, the colour and the smell.
-If you suspect the food is spoiled, dispose of it immediately and offer your dog something else.
+Maybe you accidentally gave him the wrong food.
+Make sure there are no problems with the feed.
+Check the label for the expiration date, check the color and smell.
+If you suspect the food has gone bad, discard it immediately and offer your dog something else.

 Step 4 - Check the environment

 If your dog has stopped eating, it could be because he has ingested something harmful.
-Check your houseplants, carpets, your dog's toys and any objects your four-legged friend has access to.
-Be especially careful if medicines or chemicals are within your dog's reach.
-If anything is missing and your dog is vomiting or has diarrhoea, you should see a vet immediately.
+Check your houseplants, carpets, your dog's toys, and any items your four-legged friend has access to.
+Be especially careful when medication or chemicals are within your dog's reach.
+If something is missing and your dog is vomiting or has diarrhea, you should see a vet immediately.

-If your puppy or a recently moved-in dog won't eat, it may be because of the new environment.
-The same is true if you have recently moved house.
+If your puppy or a recently moved dog won't eat, it may be because of the new environment.
+The same applies if you have recently moved.

 Step 5 - Check your actions

-Have you been giving your dog lots of treats or leftovers?
-If so, that may explain the loss of appetite.
-Or maybe your dog is just waiting for something tasty - like pieces of your dinner or dog treats.
+Have you given your dog a lot of treats or leftovers?
+If so, that may explain the lack of appetite.
+Or maybe your dog is simply waiting for something tasty - like pieces of your dinner or dog treats.

-No medical problems present?
-Then these tips can help revive the bowl love:
+There are no medical problems?
+Then these tips can help revive your love of bowls:

-- Remove the bowl: If you have previously fed in the kitchen, move the bowl to the hallway or bathroom.
-Sometimes dogs don't feel comfortable in a familiar place.
+- Move the bowl to a different location: If you previously fed in the kitchen, place the bowl in the hallway or in the bathroom.
+Sometimes dogs no longer feel comfortable in the familiar place.

-- Try out a new bowl: Depending on the texture and material, food in certain bowls may sound different or the bottom may reflect.
+- Test out a new bowl: Depending on the nature and material, food sounds different in certain bowls or the floor reflects.
 This can be unsettling or even frightening.
-Try a new bowl to restore your dog's sense of security.
+Try out a new bowl to give your dog a sense of security.

-- Limit food availability: Allow your dog enough time to eat, but put the bowl away after ten minutes.
-This way, your dog learns that you decide when dinner takes place - and suddenly the food becomes more attractive again.
+- Limit feed availability: Give your dog enough time to eat, but put the bowl away after ten minutes.
+In this way, your dog learns that you determine when the dinner takes place - and whoosh the food becomes more attractive again.

-- No treats: If your dog refuses his food, there should be no treats, let alone nibbles from the table.
-Who wants cauliflower when they can have a pig's ear?
+- No treats: If your dog refuses his food, there should be no treats, let alone sweets, from the table.
+Who wants cauliflower when you can have a pig's ear?

-- Try a new food: If you have been using the same type of dog food for a long time, a change can increase your dog's appetite.
-As already mentioned, however, you should not change too often!
+- Try new food: If you've been using the same type of dog food for a long time, switching can increase your dog's appetite.
+As already mentioned, you should not change too often!

-- Walking makes you hungry: Plan a long walk with a play or training session before feeding.
-Exercise is a good appetite stimulant because it boosts the metabolism.
-You can also integrate feeding into training as a reward.
+- Walkies make you hungry: Plan a long walk with a play or training session before eating.
+Exercise is a good appetite stimulant because it boosts metabolism.
+You can also incorporate feeding into training as a reward.

-- Warm up the food: Warm up the contents of the bowl by adding a dash of warm water or putting it in the microwave for a short time.
-This will make the food smell more intense and therefore more attractive to your dog.
-Attention: The food must only be warm, not hot!
+- warm up the food: Heat up the contents of the bowl by adding a dash of warm water to the bowl or putting it briefly in the microwave.
+This makes the smell of the food more intense and therefore more attractive for your dog.
+Caution: The lining must only be warm, not hot!

-There are many possible reasons why your dog won't eat his food.
-It is important to check if there could be a medical reason.
+There are many possible reasons why your dog does not want to eat his food.
+It is important to pay attention to whether there could be a medical reason.
 If your dog is still not eating after three days, you should go straight to the vet.
-If your dog doesn't drink either, please go directly to the doctor.
-Depending on the time of year and the temperature, dehydration can be very dangerous.
+If your dog doesn't drink anything either, please go directly to the doctor in any case.
+Depending on the season and temperature, dehydration can be reached quickly and is very dangerous.